Pontypridd Urban District Council Tramways: Trolleybuses

 When Pontypridd decided to move from trams to trolleybuses, they announced that it was "the first modern trolleybus system in Wales".
 The powers obtained in 1929 allowed them to convert all of the routes used by the trams to trolleybus operation.
 However Rhondda Tramways Company decided that it would not use trolleybuses on the route from Trehafod to Porth, and so Pontypridd used motor buses on the route of the old horse tramway to Trehafod.
 This left them with a 3.3 mi route from Cilfynydd in the north, via Pontypridd to Treforest to the east, where there was a depot.

 Training of the drivers took place during 1930, but because the addition of a second overhead wire was not completed, the trolleybuses used a single boom to pick up power, and a skate that ran along the tram tracks to complete the circuit.
 The conversion work was completed for the trolleybus service to begin on 18 September 1930.
 The new vehicles were initially supplemented by trams and motor buses at peak times, but the advantage of the new mode of transport was that a trolleybus could complete the round trip in 48 minutes, whereas the tram took one hour.
 For the opening of the service, seven single deck trolleybuses were obtained from English Electric, which were joined by two double deck ex-demonstrators in 1931.
+One of the ex-demonstrators was a Bristol E-type, one of only two built.
 Traffic levels during the Second World War were high, and to meet the demand, four Leylands were borrowed from the Kingston upon Hull system until 1942, when they were replaced by four three-axle trolleybuses borrowed from Portsmouth.
 The loan ended in 1946 when Pontypridd bought a batch of eight double-deck Karrier vehicles.
 The English Electric vehicles were sold to Cardiff who needed single deck vehicles to operate the route along Bute Street.